wl-lankin/letsencrypt-acme-dns/README.md

 **Let's start changing this!!!**

  ##### Some words why doing it this way:
 Sure you could install the Bind-Server local on your Letsencrypt-VM.
-But on a structured server instance you should avoid running the DNS-Server on the same machine as your webserver.
+But on a structured server instance you should avoid running different services on the same machine.

 ## 1. Install new VM
 - Debian (512MB to 1GB RAM / 1 CPU / 2GB Disk - 512MB Swap)